Sport in Poland

-Poland's sports include almost all sporting disciplines, in particular: football (the most popular sport), volleyball, motorcycle speedway, ski jumping, track and field, American football, handball, basketball, tennis, and combat sport.
+Poland's sports encompass almost all sporting disciplines, in particular: football (the most popular sport), volleyball, motorcycle speedway, ski jumping, track and field, handball, basketball, tennis, and combat sport.
 The first Polish Formula One driver, Robert Kubica, has brought awareness of Formula One Racing to Poland.
 Volleyball is one of the country's most popular sports, with a rich history of international competition.
-Poland has made a distinctive mark in motorcycle speedway racing thanks to Tomasz Gollob, Jaroslaw Hampel, and Rune Holta.
+Poland has made a distinctive mark in motorcycle speedway racing thanks to Tomasz Gollob, Jaroslaw Hampel, Bartosz Zmarzlik, Maciej Janowski and Rune Holta.
 Speedway is very popular in Poland.
 They won the world cup (2014), and the Polish Extraleague has the highest average attendances for any sport in Poland.
 The Polish mountains are an ideal venue for hiking, skiing and mountain biking and attract millions of tourists every year from all over the world.

 Cross country skiing and ski jumping are popular TV sports, gathering 4–5 million viewers each competition, with Justyna Kowalczyk, Dawid Kubacki, Adam Małysz and Kamil Stoch as the main attractions.
 Baltic beaches and resorts are popular locations for fishing, canoeing, kayaking and a broad-range of other water-themed sports.

-Poland also has a national Kabaddi team, which participated in 2016 Kabaddi World Cup.
-Most recently, Poland won the European Championships 2019 in Glasgow defeating Holland in the finals 48-27 under the captaincy of Michal Spiczko.

 History

 One of Poland's national sports throughout the centuries was Equestrianism.
 In the interwar period Adam Królikiewicz won the first individual Olympic medal for Poland – bronze medal in the individual jumping competition in the 1924 Summer Olympics.
 He died after an accident during filming of the Battle of Somosierra charge in Andrzej Wajda's film Popioły.
 Tadeusz Komorowski took part in the 1924 Summer Olympics in Paris and Henryk Dobrzański "Hubal" in the 1928 Summer Olympics in Amsterdam.
 General Władysław Anders participated also in jumping competitions.
-Polish eventing team won two Summer Olympics medals before the WWII, its member Zdzisław Kawecki was murdered in Katyń massacre.
+Polish eventing team won two Summer Olympics medals before WWII, its member Zdzisław Kawecki was murdered in the Katyń massacre.

 Many Polish champions died during WWII, many of them was murdered by the Nazis: Bronisław Czech, Helena Marusarzówna, Janusz Kusociński, Józef Noji, Dawid Przepiórka.
 Sport competitions for Poles were illegal under the Nazis, although sometimes organized in the camps.
 One such story of a Polish boxer Tadeusz Pietrzykowski imprisoned in Auschwitz and Neuengamme was filmed in 1962 as The Boxer and Death.
 Football matches were organized in many Nazi camps including Auschwitz, generally between prisoners but allegedly at least once the Sonderkommandos fought against the SS wardens.

-Polish P.O.W.s organised 1944 Olympic Games in Woldenberg camp.
+Polish POWs organised 1944 Olympic Games in Woldenberg camp.